Professional website for tattoo studios

 The overall portfolio gallery is filterable by style (realistic, blackwork, Japanese, fineline, dotwork, traditional, neo-traditional, watercolour, etc.) and body region.
 We structure this with small thumbnails and large detail view, mobile-optimised.
 Anonymisation of client faces is technically solved via CSS cropping or deliberately chosen detail shots.

-The appointment request form is specialised: artist selection (if not already at the artist), motif description (free text + image upload), size (in cm), body location, desired style, timeframe, budget range, image upload (optional).
-This saves the back-and-forth communication "send us an image" in the studio and allows the artist a pre-qualified decision on whether, when and at what price the request is feasible.
+The appointment request form is lean: artist selection (if not already at the artist), motif description (free text), size (in cm), body location, desired style, timeframe and budget range.
+Images and reference motifs are exchanged directly by email between artist and customer after first contact - we deliberately exclude file uploads on the website for security reasons.
+The form submission is forwarded via a secure SMTP connection into your studio mailbox, with no storage on our systems.
+This keeps the flow lean and allows the artist a pre-qualified decision on whether, when and at what price the request is feasible.

 A pricing section with per-minute or hourly rate plus minimum price creates transparency.
 A cover-up page with examples (difficult old tattoo becomes clean new motif) is a strong USP - this work doesn't structure well on Instagram but fantastically on a website.
-Optionally a shop for aftercare products (wound and aftercare products, tattoo merchandise) - this is a growing additional business.
+If you additionally want to sell aftercare products or merch, we recommend a specialized shop/payment platform on a dedicated subdomain - a full online shop with cart, online payment and distance-selling obligations is deliberately outside our scope.

-Legal certainty: REACH, IfSG and GDPR for tattoo photos
+Legal framework: REACH, IfSG and GDPR for tattoo photos

 The Infection Protection Act (§§ 36, 37 IfSG) requires a hygiene concept, notification to the competent public health office and regular inspections.
 Single-use materials, CE-certified devices, disinfection protocols are part of daily operations.
 On the website we show a hygiene information block that communicates this diligence in customer language - without jargon but well-grounded.

-Youth protection: Tattooing under-18s is legally disputed and regulated differently by federal state.
+Youth protection: Tattooing under-18s is sensitive and handled differently by federal state and studio policy.
 Many studios refuse under-18s completely; others accept from age 16 with written consent of both legal guardians.
-We phrase your rule clearly on the website - this saves on-site discussions.
+We create a clear place for your studio rule; concrete approval remains with the studio or specialist advisor.

 Local visibility and community

 Tattoo studios have a strong regional bond - nationwide reach is secondary except for well-known guest artists.
-We implement Schema.org markup (TattooParlor, LocalBusiness, Person for artists with jobTitle) - this creates rich snippets with stars and opening hours directly in Google results.
+We implement Schema.org markup (TattooParlor, LocalBusiness, Person for artists with jobTitle) - this helps search engines better understand location, opening hours and artist profiles.

 Guest artist events (guest spots) are a strong traffic driver.
 We build an event module showing upcoming guest artists, their portfolio and appointment availability.
 This makes your website the scheduling hub of the tattoo community and drives recurring visits.